Svito-zar/Svito-zar.github.io/index.md

 <br>
 ### **Other news**

-* <strong>Oct 2025:</strong> We launch the [GENEA Leaderboard](https://genea-workshop.github.io/leaderboard/),the first online living benchmark for evaluating and comparing speech-driven gesture generation models
+* <strong>Oct 2025:</strong> We launch the [GENEA Leaderboard](https://genea-workshop.github.io/leaderboard/), the first online living benchmark for evaluating and comparing speech-driven gesture generation models
 * <strong>Aug 2025:</strong> My first paper about my work for EA, [Evaluating the evaluators: Towards human-aligned metrics for missing markers reconstruction](https://arxiv.org/abs/2410.14334), was accepted at the ACM International Conference on Multimedia 2025 \([ACM MM'25](https://acmmm2025.org/)\)
 * <strong>May 2024:</strong> Thrilled to announce the publication of [our paper on the second GENEA Challenge](https://dl.acm.org/doi/10.1145/3656374) in the esteemed ACM Transactions on Graphics (TOG)!
 Joint work with Pieter Wolfert, Youngwoo Yoon, Carla Viegas, Teodor Nikolov, Mihail Tsakov and Gustav Eje Henter 🌟
 * <strong>Feb 2023:</strong> Our paper [A Comprehensive Review of Data-Driven Co-Speech Gesture Generation](https://arxiv.org/abs/2301.05339) was accepted at [EuroGraphics 2023](https://eg2023.saarland-informatics-campus.de/).